How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 Other AI generators don't create content specifically for search engine algorithms.

-8. Use human moderators
+9. Use human editors and moderators

 Having human editors review the content generated by AI tools can help identify areas that need improvement and ensure that the content is easy to understand and engaging for human readers.